 Two termination methods of the cover crop were compared: an “early termination” in late-February to mid-March and a “late termination” in April.
 The cover crop middles were flail-mowed followed by a chemical-herbicide application approximately 1-week following mowing.
 Cover crop residues were left at the surface on the orchard middles.
 Separate cover crop biomass samples were collected prior to each termination and dry weights were measured.
 The dry samples were ground to the consistency of a fine powder and analyzed for total N and C for each sampling event, to record the composition of the residue returned to the orchard.

-Figure 2.
-Orchard site 2 Experimental design including two cover crop mixes and termination treatments

 Figure 3.
+Merced County Orchard.
+Experimental design including two cover crop mixes and termination treatments

-Orchard site 3 Experimental design including two cover crop mixes and frost-monitoring stations
+Figure 4.
+Tehama County Orchard.
+Experimental design including two cover crop mixes and frost-monitoring stations

-Soil sampling and analyses.
 Baseline soil samples were collected prior to cover crop seeding in October 2017.
 Post-cover crop soil samples were collected in October 2018.
-For the second year of the trial, soil samples will also be collected during cover crop development in February and within 1-2 weeks of termination at each site.
-In each plot, samples (0-20 cm) were taken from the center of the middles and at the border of the cover crop nearest to the NonPareil tree row.
+For the second year of the trial, soil samples were also collected during cover crop development in February and within 1-2 weeks of termination at each site.
+In each plot, samples (0-15 cm) were taken from the alleyways and at the border of the cover crop nearest to the NonPareil tree berm.
 Baseline samples were analyzed for chemical properties (pH, soluble salts, OM%, Total C, Sum of Cations (CEC), K, Ca, Mg, Na, S, Olsen P, nitrate and ammonium content and total N) and physical properties (texture, bulk density).
 Post-treatment soil analyses also included microbial biomass carbon (MBC), microbial biomass nitrogen (MBN) and labile C using the PoxC method as well as aggregate size distribution and stability.
 In-situ measurements of water infiltration were taken using a Decagon Dual-Heal infiltrometer at baseline and post-treatment in October 2018.
-Soil water retention curves will be obtained using the HYPROP system at 1-2 weeks post-termination in 2019.
-Samples were also used to assess soil food webs and the beneficial nematodes present by our collaborator.
+Samples were also used to assess soil food webs and the beneficial nematode populations by our collaborator (Hodson, A.).